 As a denim-focused brand, cotton is the material we work with most so, naturally, we have spent a lot of time working out how to do it better.
-In 2022, we expect to reach our target to source 100% of our cotton from more sustainable alternatives.
-We are proud members of the Better Cotton Initiative (BCI) and very close to sourcing 100% of our cotton (that is not organic or recycled) through them.
+In 2022, we expect to reach our target to source 100% of our cotton from for the environment less impactful alternatives.
+We are proud members of the Better Cotton (BC) and very close to sourcing 100% of our cotton (that is not organic or recycled) through them.
 To help increase our uptake of organic and recycled cotton, we are finding and investing in more certified, traceable sources and stepping up our role in forward-thinking projects like the direct-to-farm initiative.
 For our efforts, we have been acknowledged by the Sustainable Cotton Ranking as a company that is ‘Leading the Way’ — an achievement that makes us even more determined to keep moving forward.

 Here is a snapshot of our current cotton use: